 - Scanned copies of original transcripts (do not send original transcripts with official seal and signature until after you are accepted into the program)

-- Three (3) letters of recommendation (submit online)
+- Names/contact information for three (3) letters of recommendation (referees will submit them to us online)

 - Resume or curriculum vitae

 - Statement of research and/or professional interests

 - Report of GRE scores (minimum Quantitative 155, minimum Written 4.0)